 - Turn off heat and add cooked chicken and broccoli.
 Stir, transfer to previously prepared baking dish and bake covered for 15 minutes.

 - Sprinkle with cheese, turn off the oven and “bake” until cheese is melted.
-Serve hot.

-Store: Refrigerate in an airtight container for up to 3 days or freeze leftovers for up to 3 months.
+- Store: Refrigerate in an airtight container for up to 3 days.

-Stir in desired amount of plain Greek or regular yogurt (I would say 1/2 cup) after casserole has baked but before sprinkling cheese.
+- Stir in desired amount of plain Greek or regular yogurt (I would say 1/2 cup) after casserole has baked but before sprinkling cheese.
 A few readers really love this addition!